heuzin/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are commonly used to allow a server to store information about a client.
+That information can then be used for a variety of purposes.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is a password hashing function

 - [ ] What does bcrypt do to slow down attackers?

+It hashes the information multiple times means an attacker needs to have the hash, know the algorithm used, and how many rounds were used to generate the hash.

 - [ ] What are the three parts of the JSON Web Token?

+The header.
+The payload.
+The signature.

 ## Minimum Viable Product